(SERP)Search engine results pages are web pages served to users when they search for something online using a search engine, such as Google.

 Search engine optimization professionals, commonly known as SEOs, specialize in optimizing web content and websites to rank more highly in organic search results.

-The box on the right side of this SERP is known as the Knowledge Graph (also sometimes called the Knowledge Box).
+The box on the right side of this SERP ranking is known as the Knowledge Graph (also sometimes called the Knowledge Box).
 This is a feature that Google introduced in 2012 that pulls data to commonly asked questions from sources across the web to provide concise answers to questions in one central location on the SERP.
 In this case, you can see a wide range of information about Abraham Lincoln, such as the date and place of his birth, his height, the date on which he was assassinated, his political affiliation, and the names of his children – many of which facts have their own links to the relevant pages.

 Informational searches are those in which the user hopes to find information on a given topic, such as Abraham Lincoln.
 It wouldn’t make much sense to place ads or other types of paid results on a SERP like this, as the search query “Abraham Lincoln” has very low commercial intent; the vast majority of searchers using this search query are not looking to buy something, and as such only informational results are displayed on the SERP.